n3tuk/documentation/content/posts/starting-the-build/index.md

 ---
 title: Starting the Build
 date: 2023-07-18T23:16:12+01:00
+featureAlt: "Coffee cup with spoon and sugar cubes in the layout of a clock on a red background.
+Photo by Stas Knop."
+# description: Automatically generated.
+# summary: Automatically generated.
 tags:
+  - post
   - hardware
+  - building
 ---

 Welcome to my first blog in many years, but also an overall opportunity to